HVAC License Hawaii: How to Become a HVAC Contractor in Hawaii

 Table of Contents

 Heating, Ventilation, Air Conditioning, and Refrigeration technologies have never been more complex, and these systems continue to evolve.
 Learning how to design, install and repair them can mean not only job security in Hawaii but a healthy paycheck too.
 The Aloha State is one of the top-paying states for HVAC mechanics and installers in the United States, according to the U.S. Bureau of Labor Statistics.
-The agency also reports that there are over 380,400 Heating, Air Conditioning, and Refrigeration mechanics and installers nationwide and only 1,360 work in Hawaii.
-The national number is expected to grow 5% from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.
-In Hawaii that growth rate is expected to be double that.
-The U.S. Department of Labor’s job search website, CareerOneStop, projects the growth rate in Hawaii to be 10% for HVAC mechanics and installers, and the Associated General Contractors of America, says contractors are hiring.
+The agency also reports that there are 394,100 Heating, Air Conditioning, and Refrigeration mechanics and installers nationwide and only 1,360 work in Hawaii.
+The national number is expected to grow 5% from 2021 to 2031 — adding more than 20,000 of these skilled workers to the ranks.
+In Hawaii that growth rate is expected to be slightly higher than that.
+The U.S. Department of Labor’s job search website, CareerOneStop, projects the growth rate in Hawaii to be 6% for HVAC mechanics and installers, and the Associated General Contractors of America, says contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. had unfilled hourly craft positions.

 » Want to grow your hvac business?
 Click here to get a demo.